KarimMibrahim/Situational_Session_Generator/README.md

 # Situational_Session_Generator

-This is the code for the paper 'Audio Autotagging as Proxy for Contextual MusicRecommendation'.
+This is the code for the paper 'Exploiting device and audio data to tag music with user-aware listening contexts'.
 If you use the code in your research, please cite the paper as:

 > Karim M. Ibrahim, Elena V. Epure, Geoffroy Peeters, and Gaël Richard.
-2021.
-Audio Autotagging as Proxy for Contextual Music Recommendation. [*Under Revision*]
+2022.
+Exploiting device and audio data to tag music with user-aware listening contexts. [*Under Revision*]

 ## Instructions